 ‘I think that within two to three years we will have reached our style objective’An ultra-modern winery is slowly taking shape on Padi Hill, in Hungary’s historic Tokaj wine region.
 The views from the two circular buildings – each 36 metres in diameter – will be of hills made famous by sweet wines.
 But this winery is being constructed largely for dry and sparkling wines – with barrels and tanks filled with the versatile local grapes, Furmint and Hárslevelű, and regional interlopers such as Pinot Noir and Chardonnay.

-Just as dry wine emerged from the shadows of sweet and sticky aszús over the past 20 years, so sparkling wines are now frothing from dry Tokaji.
+Just as dry wine emerged from the shadows of sweet and sticky aszús over the past 20 years, so sparkling wines are now frothing from the shadows of dry Tokaji.

 The Sauska family (below) is not just building a spectacular winery and wine tourism attraction here (with a restaurant designed by the American-Hungarian interior designer Adam Tihany), they have recruited Champagne legend Régis Camus, formerly chef de cave at Piper-Heidsieck and currently cellarmaster at Rare Champagne, to help them take their fizz adventure to the next level.